 - In 2018, the City of Mountain View adopted an affordable housing investment strategy that included a benchmark to create 200-250 permanent supportive or rapid rehousing units.

 - In April 2019, the City of San Jose adopted a first-of-its-kind affordable housing investment policy that allocates 45% of its total affordable housing funds towards ELI housing production.
 At the time of its adoption, the new investment policy was projected to generate an additional $80 million in funding for ELI housing over the next five years.

 - Following the lead of the City of San Jose, the Santa Clara County Housing Authority set a goal to ensure that 45% of the housing units in its own housing development portfolio were reserved for Extremely Low Income households.

 - We joined statewide partners in successfully advocating for new landmark streamlining laws – AB 2162 & SB 35 – which have helped eliminate several layers of government review for permanent supportive housing and affordable housing projects that meet certain criteria.

 - We led a coalition of our non-profit supportive housing developers in advocating the City of San Jose to eliminate its commercial space requirements for 100% affordable housing developments.
-This proposal was overwhelmingly approved by the city’s General Plan 4-Year Review Task Force and will be considered by the City Council in 2021.
+In December 2021, the San Jose City Council unanimously voted to approve the proposal, removing a significant barrier to new affordable housing development.